wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/getting_started/configuration.rst

       ### intentionally commented out so that it will not run and overwrite the
       ### default versions unless deliberately edited.

-      ### # Here, the only altered package version is pandas.
-      ### # It has been altered to the latest version at the time this tutorial was created.
       ### new_pkg_versions <- c('pandas==1.4.4',
       ###                       'networkx==2.6.3',
       ###                       'python-igraph==0.9.6',